Information flows quickly in a law office.

 - Click the label you want to share.

-- Click the “Share Label” button in the upper right:
+- Add team members to the Gmail label, and click the “Share Label” button on the bottom right:

 Each team member will receive an email invite to share the label.
 Once they’ve accepted the invite, they’ll have access to all messages in the shared label from that point forward.